aws-samples/aws-codepipeline-stepfunctions/README.md

 * The Step Functions state machine
 * The CodePipeline pipeline

-### Trigger CodePipeline
+### Push Code and Trigger CodePipeline

-the __app/__ folder has the CloudFormation template that needs to be pushed into the CodeCommit repository created.
-This action will kick off the CodePipeline's pipeline.
+You can now open the AWS Console and check the various resources created for you.
+Note that the CodePipeline pipeline is in a failing state since the CodeCommit repository does not have any code.
+The next step will be to push code to CodeCommit which will then trigger the pipeline.

-* Log on the AWS Console using your credentials and navigate to the CodeCommit repository created for you
+* Using the AWS Console, navigate to the CodeCommit repository created for you

-* Follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to retrieve your CodeCommit's SSH or HTTP clone URL.
+* Follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to retrieve your CodeCommit's SSH or HTTP clone URL

 * From the project's root directory, type: